 The Investment and Impact Fund (IIF) rewards PCNs for delivering objectives set out in the NHS Long Term Plan and GP contract agreement.
-It will operate in a similar way to QOF.
+It operates in a similar way to QOF.

-The IIF contains areas described by individual performance indicators, the number of which will grow during the scheme’s expansion.
+The IIF contains areas described by individual performance indicators.
 Each indicator is allocated a certain number of points, with the number of points indicating the relative allocation of funds.
 The number of points allocated to each indicator is subject to annual revision, with clear expiry dates for each indicator.
 Each IIF point is worth a defined amount of money.
 Payments are proportional to points earned, with an adjustment for list size and (where relevant) prevalence.

 IIF has aspiration payments.